apache/incubator-kie-tools/README.md

 ## Contribute

 - When opening PRs, please make sure to provide a detailed description of the issue along with the JIRA, if there's one.
-- If you are a member of [kiegroup](https://github.com/kiegroup) and want to test a change you made in our tooling, you can go to our [Run FDB issue](https://github.com/kiegroup/kogito-tooling/issues/221) and make a comment following the format `Build: {github-username}/{branch-name}`.
-This will trigger a job that will fetch the forks (1) of `{github-username}`, merge `{branch-name}` into master, and build them.
-  In a few seconds you should see a new comment on the same issue, saying that a new build was triggered for you.
-The GitHub Actions bot will also provide a link so you can follow the build logs and download artifacts, and another link to access an Online Editor instance (2) containing your changes, once it's finished running.
-- Please use Prettier to format the code before submitting a PR.

-(1) This process considers the following repositories: `droolsjbpm-build-bootstrap`, `kie-soup`, `appformer`, `kie-wb-common`, `drools-wb` and `kogito-tooling`.

-(2) The Online Editor instance will be accessible for 30 days.

 ## Contributing to Kogito

 All contributions are welcome!
 Before you start please read the [Developing Drools and jBPM](https://github.com/kiegroup/droolsjbpm-build-bootstrap/blob/master/README.md) guide.

-## Guides

-Here are some of the most notable ones for quick reference:

-- [Quarkus - Using Kogito to add business automation capabilities to an application](https://quarkus.io/guides/kogito-guide) - This guide demonstrates how your Quarkus application can use Kogito to add business automation to power it up with business processes and rules.
-- [Quarkus - Getting Started](https://quarkus.io/get-started/) - Quarkus Getting Started guide